JulianAGCarrera/Intro_IM/Final Project Documentation/README.md

 **Discuss what problems you ran into and how you resolved them or worked around them**

-	For ease of reading, I will bullet point this:

 •Collision detection on the whole character square: To draw the Player, I use 3 integers, PlayerCenterX, PlayerCenterY, and PlayerSize.
 Since the square is drawn from the centre, the X and Y centres change when moving.
 The size is the same for X and Y axes.
 Initially, I had 4 other variables: CollisionLeft, Right, Top, and Bottom; CenterX – Size, CenterX + Size, CenterY – Size, CenterY + Size, respectively.
 On testing collision with these integers, however, nothing would happen.
 Collision wouldn’t register at any point of contact.
 This was a recurring problem, too: integers that had some mathematical description of what they were tended to be ignored by the program, particularly for collision, which preferred the exact number of the player centres.
 I couldn’t fix the problem, but I rolled with it by using a red square inside the Player, which, despite being bigger than the actual collision detector, gives the illusion of a larger detector.